sajeevkumarcc/IRM/ES/README.md

 Spanish version
 ===============

-The spanish version is available on the [OAS's website](http://oas.org/es/ssm/cyber/docs_irms.asp).
+The spanish version is available on [phrancisco's GitHub](https://github.com/phrancisco/IRMs-SP).